andrew-candela/chatbot/README.md

 If you're on a mac, your OS will probably warn you not to trust me by running an executable you found on the internet.
-If you know what you're doing you can disable the warning and start pretending you are chatting with a friend.
+If you know what you're doing you can disable the warning and start pretending you have friends and are chatting with them.

 ## Running the command